-"Ok, first part is a bit slower rate and then middle part faster rate and then back to slower rate".
+"ok, first part is a bit slower rate and then middle part faster rate and then back to slower rate"

-"The slope is a bit aa what a bit straight mean more or less like straight mean, it a bit faster or slope is like a bit closer lying down, that is a bit slower rate".
+"the slope is a bit aa what a bit straight mean more or less like straight mean, it a bit faster or slope is like a bit closer lying down, that is a bit slower rate"

-Despite that, she was able to correctly explain the increase in water height at a slower rate at top part, but she explained that water height increased at a slower rate up until it reached middle part when it supposed to be faster rate.
-Her inconsistency in her elaboration shows that she is unable to distinguish the change of amount water height correctly for different parts of the vase, hence, stating incorrect changing rate and her sketched graph also were drawn oppositely with her elaboration.
-Plus, her graph was divided into three parts where it is supposed to be two parts.
+Despite of that, she able to explain correctly water height increased at slower rate at top part, but she explained that water height increased at a slower rate up until it reached middle part when it supposed to be faster rate.
+Her inconsistency in her elaboration showing that she unable to distinguish the change of amount water height correctly for different part of vase, hence, stating incorrect changing rate and her sketched graph also were drew oppositely with her elaboration.
+Plus, her graph was divided into three part where it supposed to be two parts.